 Mode is a measure of central tendency useful for data at any level of measurement.
 Mode is the most frequently occurring number in a set of scores or values.
 In a series of numbers there is frequently more than one mode.
 Other measures of central tendency are the median and the mean.

-The median is one of several indices of central tendency that statisticians use to indicate the point on the scale of measures where the population is centered.
+The mode is one of several measures of central tendency that statisticians use to indicate the point (or points) on the scale of measures where the population is centered.

 It is the score in the population that occurs most frequently.
 Please notice that the mode is not the frequency of the most numerous score.
 It is the value of that score itself.